Wafi City: Raffles Dubai

+Sofitel Dubai The Obelisk

+The Sofitel Dubai The Obelisk owned by Accor was opened in November 2020.
+It is built in an Obelisk shape with a structural height of 230 m (755 ft) and contains 498 rooms on 50 floors in addition to 96 furnished Apartments & Residences.

 Pyramids

 The Pyramids is a complex that contains several restaurants, cafés, and spas, including Cleopatra's Spa and Pharaoh's Club.

 Wafi Residence

 Wafi Residence is a residential complex that opened in July 1995.
 Residents have full membership to the spas in the Pyramids.